psalaets/ohhell/readme.md

 ## End of Game

-Whoever has the most points after all rounds have been played is the winner
+Player with most points after all rounds have been played is the winner